BootsStribling/Battleship/readme.md

 [Play the Game](https://bootsstribling.github.io/Battleship/)

 ## About the creation:
-I started this game with the intention of diving into a very difficult game for my beginner level and working hard to learn what was needed to produce something fun with a few twists.
+I started this game with the intention of diving into a very difficult game for my beginner level and working hard to learn what was needed to produce something fun.
 Having one week to complete this project, I definitely found my struggle and stride throughout its creation.
 Execution is the most difficult part of any project and I found myself ice-boxing items I never would have expected to ice-box.
 I hope you enjoy the game as is.
 I'm continuing to adjust, fix bugs, and add features.
 Enjoy Battleship from Boots Stribling!

 ## Technologies Used:
 ![HTML5](https://img.shields.io/badge/%20-HTML5-red)